Australasian College of Tropical Medicine: Membership

 Applications for membership of the ACTM and the FTM (and its Joint Faculty) are evaluated on the basis of the applicant's academic and professional qualifications, experience and contributions to tropical medicine or a related field, usually by way of publications, but other contributions are also considered.

 Fellows, Members and Associates of the ACTM are entitled to use the post-nominal letters FACTM, MACTM and AACTM, respectively.
 Honorary Fellows and Members of the College are entitled to use the postnominal letters Hon.
 FACTM and Hon.
 MACTM, respectively.
 Fellows, Associate Fellows and Members of the FTM are entitled to use the postnominal letters FFTM ACTM, AFFTM ACTM and MFTM ACTM, respectively.
 Honorary Fellows and Members of the FTM are entitled to use the postnominal letters Hon.
 FFTM ACTM and Hon.
 MFTM ACTM, respectively.

 New members may receive their College testamurs at a Convocation of the College.
 The first Convocation was held in 1994 and Convocation XX was held in 2008.
 College awards and honours are also presented at these Convocations, usually held during a Scientific Meeting of the College.

 Notable Members

-Notable Honorary Fellows of the College include Frank Fenner, Fred Hollows, and Struan Sutherland.
+Notable Honorary Fellows of the College include Frank Fenner, Fred Hollows, Rick Speare, John Hemsley Pearn, David Durrheim, Struan Sutherland.
 Notable Honorary Members of the College include the Anton Breinl Centre, the Royal Flying Doctor Service of Australia, the Royal Society of Tropical Medicine and Hygiene and the World Safety Organization.